-The interplay of natural lights in an interior space creates mood, enhances materials, and energizes a place.
+The interplay of natural lights in an interior space creates a mood, enhances materials, and energizes a place.
 It is indeed a design element like no other.

 How natural lighting keeps us healthy?